 PANEL BROUGHAM - see BROUGHAM

 material used for the folding tops of some formal, landaulet models; it

 inclement weather.
 The Pantasote Company of New York offered several

-varieties of top materials by 1905 at which time they introduced the first surface-coated, double texture
+varieties of top materials by 1905 at which time they introduced the

-oils.
+gasoline and oils.
 Thus, it became one of the favored choices of

 standard black surface coating (with at least a few choices of

 red.
-The trade name was also used generically for surface-coated, double
+The trade name was also used generically for surface-coated,

 PARTITION - see DIVISION GLASS

 PETTINGELL AUTOMATIC HAMMER - also see C.F.
 PETTINGELL

 Charles Franklin Pettingell of